Blog

 When considering which type of care is best for your lifestyle and abilities, there are many different options.
 In New York State, two of the most popular options are employing a personal care assistant and assisted living services.

-However, when it comes to employing personal care assistants v. assisted living, many New Yorkers prefer the personal care model.
+However, when it comes to employing personal care assistants versus choosing assisted living, many New Yorkers prefer the personal care model.
 Today, we will compare these two types of care to help you determine which one might best suit your needs.
 First, let’s review some general information about both.

 What is a Personal Care Assistant?

-In New York State, a Consumer Directed Personal Care Assistant (CDPA, or “personal assistant,” for short) is someone hired by an individual person to assist them with their personal care, home health services, and nursing tasks.
-The program is paid for by Medicaid on the consumer’s behalf.
+In New York State, a personal assistant is someone hired by an individual to assist them with their personal care, home health services, and nursing tasks.

 What is Assisted Living?